dmauser/azure-virtualwan/ft-wan/README.md

 ## Intro

-This lab aims to build a Virtual WAN with tree spokes and force tunneling Internet traffic over ExpressRoute using [Megaport Internet](https://docs.megaport.com/megaport-internet/).
+This lab aims to build a Virtual WAN with tree spokes and force tunneling Internet traffic over ExpressRoute using [Megaport Internet](https://docs.megaport.com/megaport-internet/) to simulate scenarios where the customer wants to use ExpressRoute for Internet access (also known as forced tunneling).

+This lab leverages [MegaPort Cloud Router (MCR)](https://docs.megaport.com/mcr/) and two Virtual Cross Connects (VXCs) where one is for ExpressRoute and the other for Megaport Internet.

 ## Lab Diagram